International Balance of Payments (BOP)

 Balance of Payments Deficit and Surplus

-The current account and the capital account should balance, because every transaction is recorded as both a credit and a debit — double-entry accounting — and since credits must equal debits and the balance of payments is equal to credits minus debits, the sum of the balance of payments statements should be zero.
+The current account and the capital account should balance, because every transaction is recorded as both a credit and a debit — double-entry accounting — and since credits must equal debits and the balance of payments = credits minus debits, the sum of the balance of payments statements should be zero.
 However, because of incomplete or erroneous data, different accounting conventions, and continually changing exchange rates, the BOP balance deviates slightly from zero.

 BOP = Current Account + Capital Account